Skip to content

 • glob, rglob, and match do not enable GLOBSTAR or DOTGLOB by default.
 These flags must be passed in to take advantage of this functionality.

-• A globmatch function has been added to PurePath classes (and Path classes which are derived from PurePath) which is like match except without the right to left behavior.
-See match and globmatch for more information.
+• A globmatch function has been added to PurePath classes (and Path classes which are derived from PurePath) which is like match except performs a "full" match.
+Python 3.13 added a similar function called full_match which came long after our globmatch support was added.
+In recent versions we've also added full_match as an alias to our globmatch function.
+See match, globmatch, and full_match for more information.

 • If file searching methods (glob and rglob) are given multiple patterns, they will ensure duplicate results are filtered out.
 This only occurs when more than one inclusive pattern is given, or a pattern is expanded into multiple, inclusive patterns via BRACE or SPLIT.
 When this occurs, an internal set is kept to track the results returned so that duplicates can be filtered.
 This will not occur if only a single, inclusive pattern is given or the NOUNIQUE flag is specified.